The-Mad-Ryanosaurus/ML-Models/README.md

 ### **Jupyter Notebook Overview**

-- **Project Notebook:** A comprehensive Jupyter Notebook that encompasses the entire project workflow — from data loading and preprocessing, feature selection, and exploratory data analysis to the training, validation, and evaluation of machine learning models (SVM, Logistic Regression and kNN).
+- **Project Notebook:** A comprehensive Jupyter Notebook that encompasses the entire project workflow — from data loading to data analysis to the training, validation, and evaluation of machine learning models (SVM, Logistic Regression and kNN).

 ### **Installation Setup Guide**